Forums

 🚨 Using Confluence Server or Data Server?
 Check out this article for more information on how to build a knowledge base. 🚨

-1. Create a new space
+Step 1: Create a new space

 Sign in to Confluence.
 Click Spaces in the top navigation bar, then scroll down and select Create a space.

-2. Edit the homepage of your knowledge base
+Step 2: Edit your knowledge base homepage

-Now you're ready to get building.
-Click the pencil icon in the top right corner to remove the template message and start filling the homepage with your content.
+Click the pencil icon in the top right corner (or press 'E' on your keyboard) to enter edit mode and start filling the homepage with your content.

 What you have on your homepage depends on the purpose of your knowledge base, but here are some ideas: